 In Italian cuisine, red wine is regularly used in recipes due to its ability to enhance flavor and taste.
 This is the same reason why you’ll find a glass of red wine accompanying most Italian meals.
 In fact, a lot of Italian children occasionally sip red wine mixed with water.
-Also, some mothers even use red wine to ease teething pain in toddlers.
+Some mothers even use red wine to ease teething pain in toddlers.

-While the consumption of alcohol does raise concern, Italians make sure to only consume a glass or two a day.
+While the consumption of alcohol does raise concerns, Italians make sure to only consume a glass or two a day.
 This then ensures that they’ll reap all the health benefits that come from drinking a glass a day.

 Italians use extra-virgin olive oil – a lot.

 A common staple of the Mediterranean diet, extra-virgin olive oil is not only the best-kept beauty secret, but it’s also an essential part of many Italian cuisines.